binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Bcrypt was specifically designed to be non GPU friendly, this is why it used the existing blowfish cipher.

 Now with hardware utilising large Field-programmable Gate Arrays (FPGAs), bcrypt brute-forcing is becoming more accessible due to easily obtainable cheap hardware such as the [Xeon+FPGA](http://www.extremetech.com/extreme/184828-intel-unveils-new-xeon-chip-with-integrated-fpga-touts-20x-performance-boost).
 We also have the likes of the [Xeon Phi](http://www.extremetech.com/extreme/133541-intels-64-core-champion-in-depth-on-xeon-phi) which has 60 1GHz cores (- several used by the system), each with 4 hardware threads.
 The Phi is pretty close to being a general purpose, many core CPU.
+The FPGAs are not easy to programme for and neither is the Xeon Phi, as it has its own embedded Linux SOC which runs BusyBox, that you need to SSH into.
 The following board and chip are also worth considering, although you won't get the brute-forcing throughput of the Xeon+FPGA or Phi:

 * [ZedBoard / Zynq 7020](http://picozed.org/product/zedboard)
 * [Haswell](http://www.theplatform.net/2015/06/02/intel-finishes-haswell-xeon-e5-rollout-launches-broadwell-e3/)

-**Scrypt** uses PBKDF2-HMAC-SHA-256 (PBKDF2 of HMAC-SHA256) as its PRF and the [Salsa20/8](https://tools.ietf.org/html/rfc7914) core function, which is not a cryptographic hash function as it is not collision resistant, to help make pseudo-random writes to RAM, then repeatedly read them in a pseudo-random sequence, FPGAs do not generally have a lot of RAM, so this makes leveraging both FPGAs and GPUs a lot less feasible, thus narrowing down the field of potential hardware cracking options to many core multi-purpose CPUs, such as the Xeon Phi, ZedBoard, Haswell and others.
+**Scrypt** uses PBKDF2-HMAC-SHA-256 (PBKDF2 of HMAC-SHA256) as its PRF, and the [Salsa20/8](https://tools.ietf.org/html/rfc7914) core function, which is not a cryptographic hash function as it is not collision resistant, to help make pseudo-random writes to RAM, then repeatedly read them in a pseudo-random sequence, FPGAs do not generally have a lot of RAM, so this makes leveraging both FPGAs and GPUs a lot less feasible, thus narrowing down the field of potential hardware cracking options to many core multi-purpose CPUs, such as the Xeon Phi, ZedBoard, Haswell and others.

 &nbsp;

 The sensitive data stored within a data-store should be the output of using one of the three key derivation functions we have just discussed.
-Feed with the data you want protected and a salt.
+Feed with the data you want protected and a unique salt.
 All good frameworks will have at least PBKDF2 and bcrypt APIs.

 Possibly also worth considering if you like the bleeding edge, is the new Argon2.